 - Lots of opportunity for informal networking…plus some contests, raffles, and prizes.

 See the full schedule here or the compact Schedule-at-a-Glance.
 In our conference platform and app, you’ll be able to view the program schedule in detail — with times adjusted to your own time zone, and to choose sessions you particularly want to see and set yourself reminders for those sessions.
 You can participate by desktop, laptop, tablet computer, mobile phone, or a combination of these.

 The conference platform we are using is Whova.
 You can Get Whova Now and begin to familiarize yourself with it.
 We’ll be updating and adding information about sessions, speakers, and more throughout the next few weeks and during the conference.

 - $25 for students and county-level cooperative extension agents

-- New-to-NARBA Special: $185 Includes registration, short course, and membership in NARBA.
-A $10 savings.
+- New-to-NARBA Special: $185 Includes registration, short course, and membership in NARBA. (this option has closed)